Adewale1010/alx-higher_level_programming/0x03-python-data_structures/README.md

-10-divisible_by_2.py: Python function that finds all multiples of 2 in a list 11-delete_at.py: Python function that deletes the item at a specific position in a list 12-switch.py: Python code that switches the values of a and b
+10-divisible_by_2.py: Python function that finds all multiples of 2 in a list 11-delete_at.py: Python function that deletes the item at a specific position in a list 12-switch.py: Python code that switches the values of a and b 13-is_palindrome.c: C function that checks if a singly linked list is a palindrome